 Nearly 80 years after its official opening on Memorial Day 1938, this gorgeous art deco facility is getting a well-deserved upgrade.
 The Missouri Historical Society is overseeing a multi-million dollar renovation so that future generations will continue to be inspired by the heroic stories told by the museum’s extensive collection of artifacts.

-Mid America Metals was selected to provide antique metal restoration for internal and external aluminum surfaces in this one-of-a-kind facility in the heart of St. Louis.
+Mid America Specialty Services was selected to provide antique metal restoration for internal and external aluminum surfaces in this one-of-a-kind facility in the heart of St. Louis.